How do you spot a deepfake? A clue hides within our voices, researchers say.

 "So, Sen. Warren has a habit of moving her head left and right quite a bit," said Farid, a computer scientist at the University of California, Berkeley.

-Farid’s expertise is the result of his hours spent working with authentic videos of Warren and other politicians in hopes that technology can prevent the spread of fake videos — the computer-generated “deepfakes” that are now seen as the new frontier in online misinformation.
+Farid's expertise comes from his hours working with authentic videos of Warren and other politicians in hope that technology can prevent the spread of fake videos — the computer-generated "deepfakes" that are seen as the new frontier in online misinformation.

 Former President Barack Obama has his own quirks.

-Farid is one of a team of researchers at the University of California, Berkeley, who have developed a computer algorithm that they say may help to detect deepfakes.
-It’s meant to work quickly out of fears that a viral deepfake will need almost immediate identification and response.
+Farid is part of a team of researchers at the University of California, Berkeley who have developed a computer algorithm that they say may help to detect deepfakes.
+It's meant to work quickly out of fear that a viral deepfake will need almost immediate identification and response.

 "What we are concerned about is a video of a candidate, 24-to-48 hours before election night," Farid said.
 "It gets viral in a matter of minutes, and you have a disruption of a global election.
 You can steal an election."